Particular/docs.particular.net/persistence/non-durable/index.md

 snippet: ConfiguringNonDurable

+> [!CAUTION]
-DANGER: All information stored is discarded when the process ends.
+> All information stored is discarded when the process ends.

 > [!NOTE]
 > The [delayed retries](/nservicebus/recoverability/#delayed-retries) mechanism uses the [timeout manager](/nservicebus/messaging/timeout-manager.md) when a transport does not natively support delayed delivery.